 Since its inauguration in 2010, AISSR researchers have been regular recipients of prestigious awards and prizes, both nationally and internationally.

-Awarded grants include the NWO Spinoza Prize, European Research Council Starting and Advanced Grants and the NWO Innovational Research Incentives Scheme.
+Awarded grants include the NWO Spinoza Prize, European Research Council Starting, Advanced and Consolidator Grants and the NWO Innovational Research Incentives Scheme.
 Find an overview of the grants' recipients and their projects below.

 The NWO Spinoza Prize is the most prestigious academic distinction in the Netherlands.
 The Netherlands Organisation for Scientific Research (NWO) awards the prize to Dutch researchers who rank among the world‘s most eminent scholars and scientists.
 The prestigious prize is awarded to scholars and scientists for their outstanding, ground-breaking and inspiring research.
 They are awarded €2.5 million each, which they may spend on the research of their choice.